agardnerIT/site/_posts/2020/2020-05-04-keptn-unleash-feature-flags.md

 categories: [unleash, keptn, feature flag, self healing, automation]
 ---

 [Keptn](https://keptn.sh) is an event-based control plane for continuous delivery and automated operations.
 [Unleash](https://unleash.github.io) is a feature toggling framework.
-It sounds like these two would play well together, even in non-cloud native environments...
+It sounds like these two would play well together, even in non cloud-native environments...

 # Overview